12.2 Common Disorders and Disabilities in Children and Adolescents

 - Get organized.
 Encourage your child to put school bags, clothing, and toys in the same place every day so that they will be less likely to lose them.

 - Manage distractions.
-Turn off the TV, limit noise, and provide a clean workspace when your child is doing homework.
+Limit screentime, limit noise, and provide a clean workspace when your child is doing homework.
 Some children with ADHD learn better if they are moving or listening to background music.

 - Limit choices.
-To help your child not feel overwhelmed or overstimulated, offer choices with only a few options.
-For example, have them choose between this outfit or that one, this meal or that one, or this toy or that one.
+To help your child avoid feeling overwhelmed or overstimulated, offer only a few options, such as letting them choose between two outfits, meals, or toys.

 - Be clear and specific when you talk with your child.
 Let your child know you are listening by describing what you heard them say.
 Use clear, brief directions when they need to do something.